 What is Thermal Equilibrium?

 We already know that heat is a form of energy.
-It is a common observation that when we come out of the blanket on a cold morning we feel cold for sometime but after that it becomes normal to some extent.
+It is a common observation that when we come out of the blanket on a cold morning we feel cold for some time but after that, it becomes normal to some extent.
 So what exactly is happening?
-Initially heat begins from us to the surrounding and thus we feel cold.
+Initially, the heat begins from us to the surrounding and thus we feel cold.
 So till when heat will flow from us to surrounding?
 To answer this we introduce something known as temperature.
 It is basically the measure of hotness or coldness of a body.
-Heat exchange takes place between two bodies till their temperatures become equal.
-Also it flows from body at higher temperature to one at a lower temperature.
+Heat exchange takes place between two bodies until their temperatures become equal.
+Also, it flows from a body at a higher temperature to one at a lower temperature.

 So now that we know about temperature we are in a position to define thermal equilibrium.
-It is defined as a situation in which no heat flows from one body to another when brought in contact with each another.
-In a broader sense when the parameters of the system like volume, pressure, temperature, or composition does not change.
-As heat does not flow we can also say both body acquire same temperature at equilibrium.
+It is defined as a situation in which no heat flows from one body to another when brought in contact with each other.
+In a broader sense when the parameters of the system like volume, pressure, temperature, or composition do not change.
+As heat does not flow we can also say both bodies acquire the same temperature at equilibrium.

 The zeroth law of thermodynamics can be applied to compare temperatures of more than two objects.
 If the heat can pass through two objects without any external heating source, the two objects are said to be in thermal equilibrium.
 For instance, if the swimming pool you are in and your temperatures are similar, no heat flows from either sides apart from minute possibility.
 While, if you get into the pool cracking through the ice layer, you are not in the state of thermal equilibrium with the water.
 Please don’t try this experiment.
 To check for thermal equilibrium mainly in case of frozen pools, you should use a thermometer.